Canon 7D vs G3X

-The Canon EOS 7D and the Canon PowerShot G3 X are two digital cameras that were officially introduced, respectively, in September 2009 and June 2015.
+The Canon EOS 7D and the Canon PowerShot G3 X are two digital cameras that were revealed to the public, respectively, in September 2009 and June 2015.
 The 7D is a DSLR, while the G3X is a fixed lens compact.
 The cameras are based on an APS-C (7D) and an one-inch (G3X) sensor.
-The 7D has a resolution of 17.9 megapixel, whereas the G3X provides 20 MP.
+The 7D has a resolution of 17.9 megapixels, whereas the G3X provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G3 X is considerably smaller (42 percent) than the Canon 7D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G3X has a lens built in, whereas the 7D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 7D and their specifications in the Canon EF Lens Catalog.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |1.||Canon 7D||148 mm||111 mm||74 mm||860 g||800||Y||Sep 2009||1,699|

 |2.||Canon G3 X||123 mm||77 mm||105 mm||733 g||300||Y||Jun 2015||999|